stepx0/ExpensesUploader/README.md

 Use dummy/test data for public demos.

-Real financial data should never be committed.
+Real financial data should never be committed in the repo.

 ---